 Act Three: Break into Act Three

-It's a constant push-pull between hope and loss, with the B story, which is often the romantic line, acting as a secondary influence on the main conflict.
+It's a constant push-pull between hope and loss, with the B story, which is often the romantic line, acting as a secondary influence.
 With The Hunger Games, it looks like this:

-Theme Introduced: Katniss lives in a harsh world and doesn't even trust her mother to protect them,
+Theme Introduced: Katniss lives in a harsh world where she doesn't even trust her mother to

-Set-Up: Katniss goes hunting with Gale and then they all get ready for the Reaping, which sets up the
+Set-Up: Katniss goes hunting with her friend Gale and then they get ready for the Reaping,

-Act Two: Break into Act Two: The Games begin and Katniss must run for her life.
+Act Two: Break into Act Two: The Games begin and Katniss runs for her life.

-becomes friends with Rue, who reminds her of Prim.
+contradict his earlier love admission.
+Katniss makes an alliance with Rue, who reminds her of

 Fun and Games: Katniss and Rue set up and enact a plot to destroy the Careers' supplies.